deltachat-bot/group-editor-bot/README.md

 # Group Editor Bot

-Small bot that manages pads for a group, and resends it when new people join.
+Small bot that manages editors for a group, and resends it when new people join.

 It can also generate invitation QRs for your private Delta Chat groups.
 The bot is always online